 Does the Olympic vision lack value?

-As the Rio sun set on the 2016 Olympics, drawing to a close a bloated extravaganza incorporating numerous events that would severely test many people’s definition of “sport”, it seemed clearer than ever that the Games were suffering from a problem familiar to businesses the world over.
+The Rio sun set on the 2016 Olympics.
+In doing so, it drew to a close a bloated extravaganza incorporating numerous events that would severely test many people’s definition of “sport”.
+It seemed clearer than ever that the Games were suffering from a problem familiar to businesses the world over.
 Maintaining quality in the face of continued growth isn’t easy and the Olympic spirit is no longer the goal to strive for.

 The trouble is that expansion often brings dilution.
 That’s why for many sports the “greatest show on Earth” tagline which implies a unique Olympic spirit just doesn’t ring true.
-Rory McIlroy made this abundantly clear when he declined to compete in the golf.
-Restored to the Olympic Games after an absence of 112 years.
-And declared he would instead devote himself to watching “the stuff that matters”.
+Rory McIlroy made this abundantly clear when he declined to compete in the golf restored to the Olympic Games after an absence of 112 years.
+Rory declared he would instead devote himself to watching “the stuff that matters”.

 In golf, after all, the greatest shows on Earth are the four major championships and the Ryder Cup.
 Golf is the only game in town when these events take place.
 There’s no need to compete with beach volleyball or synchronised swimming or water polo.
 As with tennis, an Olympic medal might serve as a cherry.
 But it’s certainly no cake.